R-Ram95/notes/projects-mfe-micro-frontend.md

 - **Nutrien HomeSafe Code Review**> [!important]
-    > orchestrator Approot-config.tsregisters applications and passes custom props to each applicationchannel - used for communication between MFEs using Postal isSidebarOpen - boolean to check if the side bar is openauthenticatedFetch: authenticatedFetchWithGroupId isAuthenticated - not sure what this is for, it is always set to trueauthConfig - used by sidebar and dashboard repos in the auth.ts file where a bunch of authentication methods are definedsetAggregateGroupId - not used anywhere but defined in orchestrator, not sure why it is passed to all appsgetAggregateGroupId - used only in the orchestrator app, not sure why it is passed to all appsgetAllUserPermissions - used only in the orchestrator app, not sure why it is passed to all appssetUserPermissions - used only in the orchestrator app, not sure why it is passed to all appsuserHasPermission - used in sidebar app to see if user is allowed to navigate to a route
+    orchestrator Approot-config.tsregisters applications and passes custom props to each applicationchannel - used for communication between MFEs using Postal isSidebarOpen - boolean to check if the side bar is openauthenticatedFetch: authenticatedFetchWithGroupId isAuthenticated - not sure what this is for, it is always set to trueauthConfig - used by sidebar and dashboard repos in the auth.ts file where a bunch of authentication methods are definedsetAggregateGroupId - not used anywhere but defined in orchestrator, not sure why it is passed to all appsgetAggregateGroupId - used only in the orchestrator app, not sure why it is passed to all appsgetAllUserPermissions - used only in the orchestrator app, not sure why it is passed to all appssetUserPermissions - used only in the orchestrator app, not sure why it is passed to all appsuserHasPermission - used in sidebar app to see if user is allowed to navigate to a route

-    > [!important]
-    > How does messaging between MFEs work?using a JS88 library called Postalit is a pub/sub type of messaging but has a request/response type extension’https://github.com/postaljs/postal.jsroot-config.ts - orchestrator repo// Orchestrator: root-config.ts
+    How does messaging between MFEs work?using a JS88 library called Postalit is a pub/sub type of messaging but has a request/response type extension’https://github.com/postaljs/postal.jsroot-config.ts - orchestrator repo// Orchestrator: root-config.ts
     // create the channel for communication
     const channel = postal.channel("main");
     let sidebarOpen = false;